Kano Computing: History

-Kano was founded in January 2013 by Alex Klein, Saul Klein, and Yonatan Raz-Fridman.
-The company's name originates from Kanō Jigorō, the creator of judo.
-Kano is a computing company that sells kits consisting of raspberry pi single-board computers and various accessories for teaching stem, computing, and robotics to children.
+Kano was founded in January 2013 by Alex Klein, son of Getty Images co-founder Jonathan Klein; his cousin, Saul Klein, a major tech venture capitalist; and Yonatan Raz-Fridman.
+The company's name originated from Kanō Jigorō, the creator of judo.
+Kano was a computing company that sold kits consisting of Raspberry Pi single-board computers and various accessories for teaching STEM, computing, and robotics to children.

+In 2023, Kano split its business and formed a second company named Kano World.
+Ollie Dotsch, former head of sales and education at Kano Computing, serves as CEO.

 Products

 In August 2013, Kano launched an initial Kano Computer Prototype box.
-Itconsisted of a small USB keyboard, several prototype booklets, a case, a Raspberry Pi 1, and an SD card loaded with an early version of the Raspbian OS.
+It consisted of a small USB keyboard, several prototype booklets, a case, a Raspberry Pi 1, and an SD card loaded with an early version of the Raspbian OS.
 All 200 prototypes released were sold.